chiras/database-curation/README.md

 # Reference database curation

 ## Intro
-This is the repository of the database curation pipeline for (meta-)barcoding.
+This is the repository of the database curation pipeline for (meta-)barcoding for ITS2 vascular plants.
 The corresponding article is available as preview while being under review: [https://www.biorxiv.org/content/10.1101/2023.06.12.544582v1](https://www.biorxiv.org/content/10.1101/2023.06.12.544582v1)

 ## Requirements
 ### Compatible Database